Updated May 2026: This article was rewritten and refreshed for accuracy and relevance.

 SOC vendors are tool providers.
 GRC is a governance and risk discipline.

 This creates structural blind spots.
-Risk oversight cannot be fully objective when it is tied to the success of a specific tool.
+Risk oversight can't be fully objective when it's tied to the success of a specific tool.

 3. The Model Assumes Static Complexity